 There are a lot of sources to help you troubleshoot DTCs.
 Vehicle-specific repair manuals and databases are the best sources because they have detailed repair instructions as well as helpful diagrams and illustrations.
 Online materials such as how-to videos, blogs, and online training tools are also quite helpful.

 How to Fix the P0115 Code

 Fixing DTCs takes time and effort.
 First, you have to determine what triggered the code in the first place.
 Doing this requires you to narrow down the list of possible causes until you reach the main issue.

 Second, you have to note that vehicles are built differently so terminology, DTC setting conditions, and repair instructions will differ depending on the make.
 For example, the P0115 on Nissan vehicles puts the engine in a fail-safe mode while the P0115 ion Toyota vehicles doesn’t.

-Repair manuals can help the seasoned DIYer to fix the issue.
+Repair manuals can definitely help the seasoned DIYer to fix the issue.
 However, if you’re not confident in your DTC repair skills, it’s best to leave the job to a certified mechanic and/or technician.

 Any information provided on this Website is for informational purposes only and is not intended to replace consultation with a professional mechanic.
 The accuracy and timeliness of the information may change from the time of publication.

 Thank you for the feedback!
 We’re glad you found this article to be helpful.